Inquiries For Our Service Dogs

 Ongoing work on partnership skills and going out in public 3-4 hours per day.
 Volunteerism and community work is highly encouraged.

 Please take the time to become fully familiar with Service Dog Project.
-Read through our website, watch us live on explore.org and volunteer when possible.
+Read through our website, educate yourself about the Great Dane breed and volunteer when possible.